samundra/dot-vim/README.md

 - After [Pathogen] is installed proceed with installation process below.
 - Install [Patched Fonts].
 Follow the instructions provided in the repository.
 I have used the *Meslo LG S DZ for Powerline*
-- All vim plugins are are organized as git submodules.
+- All vim plugins are organized as git submodules.

-#### VIM Plugin Mangement
+#### VIM Plugin Management
 All plugins are managed through [Pathogen].

 #### Plugins included as submodules